mandrew/hardyakka/README.md

-### WARNING: this module and the following instructions haven't been 100% tested and is in an ALPHA state

 ## Overview

-hardyakka theme [See 'Hard Yakka' meaning](http://en.wikipedia.org/wiki/Yakka) is a HTML5 Boilerplate template for the SilverStripe CMS ([http://silverstripe.org](http://silverstripe.org)).
+hardyakka developer theme [See 'Hard Yakka' meaning](http://en.wikipedia.org/wiki/Yakka) is a HTML5 Boilerplate template for the SilverStripe CMS ([http://silverstripe.org](http://silverstripe.org)).
-It is based on a similar idea used by the Boilerplate Wordpress theme (http://wordpress.org/extend/themes/boilerplate) to also provide a .ss template of all the default html objects you need to style for each SilverStripe website.
+It is based on a similar idea used by the Boilerplate Wordpress theme (http://wordpress.org/extend/themes/boilerplate) to also provide a .ss template of all the default html objects you need to start styling a SilverStripe website.
 I have done all the hard yakka in setting up this SilverStripe theme, all you need to do is implement your design then follow the instructions to implement your own HTML5 website.

 Requires: